About SCAD Alliance

 Dr. Kim is the active in multiple national societies and organizations and is the current Treasurer for the Society for Vascular Medicine, Chair-elect for the Peripheral Vascular Council of the American Heart Association, a member of the Board of Directors for the Intersocietal Accreditation Commission Vascular Testing Division and is a fellow of the American College of Cardiology.
-As a passionate advocate for her patients, Dr. Kim serves as the Chair of the Scientific Advisory Board for SCAD Alliance, a nonprofit organization for patients with SCAD, and is the national principal investigator for the iSCAD Registry, the largest multicenter SCAD registry in the United States.
-She has chaired or co-authored the major national and international consensus statements that guide the diagnosis and treatment of SCAD and FMD.
+As a passionate advocate for her patients, Dr. Kim serves as the Chair of the Scientific Advisory Board for SCAD Alliance, a nonprofit organization for patients with SCAD, and is national principal investigator for the iSCAD Registry, the largest multicenter SCAD registry in the United States.
+She has chaired or co-authored the major national and international consensus statements guiding the diagnosis and treatment of SCAD and FMD.

 Malissa Wood, MD